10 Things you need to know before entering into a contract

 5. Condition of the Product or Service

 Are the items new or used.
 If used, how much.
 If new, in original packaging or repackaged.
 If a service contract, specify who will be doing the service and his or her credentials.

 What are the guaranties on the product or service.
 What period of time do they cover.
 What is the procedure for repairing or replacing an item or correcting a service mistake.

 While most contracts are made to avoid getting out of them, you can sometimes negotiate an “out” clause for poor performance or lack of proper delivery or other essential things.

 Is there an automatic renewal?
 Is there any option to renew?

 There are several ways to default on a contract.
 Two prevalent ways are non-payment and non-performance.
 Non-payment can include not getting paid in full, on time or at all.
 Non-performance can be not doing the job properly, in full, or not how you expected it to be done.
 All of these can be combated with remedies in the contract.

 Make sure the contract has a section dealing with remedies for defaults.
 Remedies are compensation to the injured party for such defaults.
 Outside of the contract there are other ways to be compensated for default in contracts, including state statutes, federal statutes like the UCC, fraud actions and illegality of the contract, dealing with minors, duress, undue influences, etc.

-Have a question for Frederic R.?
-Ask or leave a comment below!
+Have a question for Frederic R. or want to leave a comment?